pythonprogsnscripts/python_daily_tips/README.md

-# python_daily_tips
+# Kinesthetic learning on Python concepts

-This repo contains information of python functions
+This repo contains information of python functions which are commonly used and much more deep dive on various attributes of functions.s